-Tax Obligations of Military Personnel Living in Fairfax County
+Tax Obligations and Exemptions for Military Personnel and Veterans Living in Fairfax County

 Personal Property Tax ("Car Tax")

 Vehicles normally stored, parked or garaged overnight in Fairfax County, including Fort Belvoir, must be registered with Fairfax County.
 Any motor vehicle normally garaged, stored, or parked in the County or on a United States military base within the geographic boundaries of the County and registered in this state or any other jurisdiction whose owner is on full-time active duty in the military service absent from his state of residence or domicile may be exempted from local taxation upon application to DTA.Required documentation: State vehicle registration, proof of domicile, military orders, military LES, and photo ID.
 Beginning November 11, 2009, under the Military Spouses Residency Relief Act (MSRRA, Public Law No. 111-97), a qualifying spouse who shares domicile with an exempt military service member, and who resides in Fairfax County in order to live with the service member, can also qualify for exemption (whether the vehicle is co-owned with the service member or owned individually by the spouse).
 Proof of domicile is required.
 See our Taxation of the Military page for Exemption Application.

 The primary factors in determining exemption from the requirement to pay annual car taxes are domicile and military orders.
 The burden of proof on documenting the applicability of the exemption is on the person claiming the exemption.
 See our Taxation of the Military page for Exemption Application and for more information regarding military exemptions, and MSRRA guidance provided by the Pentagon Army and Air Force legal Assistance Office.